 Design is a methodology for applying critical and creative thinking to understand, visualize, and describe complex, ill-structured problems and develop approaches to solve them.
 Design underpins the exercise of battle command within the operations process, guiding the iterative and often cyclic application of understanding, visualizing, and describing.
-Design assists with the conceptual aspects of planning to include understanding

-The new manual emphasizes the importance of understanding the civil aspects of the operational environment... the operational environment and framing the problem, visualizing a desired end state, and conceptualizing a broad operational approach to solve or manage a problem situation.
+Design assists with the conceptual aspects of planning to include understanding the operational environment and framing the problem, visualizing a desired end state, and conceptualizing a broad operational approach to solve or manage a problem situation.
 Commanders describe their understanding and visualization in a design concept that drives more detailed planning.
 Design is practiced continuously throughout the operations process.
 As commanders learn during execution, they update their understanding, modify their visualization, and describe their visualization to modify plans.
 In some instances, commanders may go beyond modifying the basic plan.
 They may decide to reframe the problem and develop a new operational approach resulting in an entirely new plan.